Spend this summer in the mountains of Colorado playing a positive role in a child's life!

 The Employee Experience

 Our staff members play an integral role in providing a fun, enriching and memorable experience for our campers.
 We value staff members who are willing to commit themselves to a summer living in a supportive, un-plugged community, focused on building positive relationships with campers and peers, and creating a connection with the natural world around them.
 We train and empower our staff with skills and memories they can take back with them to their lives at home.

 Camp Granite Lake staff play the ultimate role in supporting CGL’s philosophy and program.
 They are committed to creating an inclusive, supportive, and ‘un-plugged’ environment, where campers, directors, and staff live and work collaboratively, and create connections with each other, and the natural world around them.
 They are willing to work hard, really hard, and to create a ‘kid first’ environment where the decisions we make day to day, in and out of camp, reflect a commitment to our campers experience.

 Room and Board

 We provide room and board to all staff.
-Counselors live in a cabin with 6-14 campers, and 1-2 fellow staff.
-Kitchen staff and Chef's will live in a cabin with other staff.
-All accommodations are 'rustic' style, however are quite cozy, and a great place to sleep while in the Colorado forest!
+Counselors live in a cabin with 6-12 campers, and 1-2 fellow staff.
+Kitchen Staff and Chef's will live in a cabin with other staff.
+All accommodations are 'rustic' style, however are quite cozy, and are great spaces to live and work with campers while in the Colorado mountains!

 - Be a member of an inclusive, supportive camp community!